all documents

 France returns its last two military bases in Senegal to the Senegalese army.
 July 17, 2025

-Senegalese officers stand on the parade ground at Camp Geille in Ouakam, Dakar, on Thursday, July 17, 2025, during the ceremony to hand over the last two French bases in Senegal and West Africa to the Senegalese army.
-This ceremony marks the official end of the French Elements in Senegal (EFS) and over 60 years of permanent French military presence.
+Symbolic handover of the "key to the Geille camp" in Dakar, on Thursday, July 17, 2025, during the ceremony marking the handover to the Senegalese army of the last two French bases in Senegal and West Africa, and the official end of the French Elements in Senegal (EFS), after more than 60 years of permanent French military presence.

 France returns its last two military bases in Senegal to the Senegalese army.
 July 17, 2025

-On Thursday, July 17, 2025, a parade of Senegalese air force personnel took place on the parade ground at Camp Geille in Ouakam (Dakar), to mark the handover to the Senegalese army of the last two French bases in Senegal and West Africa.
+On Thursday, July 17, 2025, a parade of Senegalese Navy personnel took place on the parade ground of Camp Geille in Ouakam (Dakar), at the end of the ceremony to hand over the last two French bases in Senegal and West Africa to the Senegalese army.
 The ceremony marks the official end of the French Elements in Senegal (EFS) and over 60 years of permanent French military presence.

 France returns its last two military bases in Senegal to the Senegalese army.
 July 17, 2025

-On Thursday, July 17, 2025, a parade of Senegalese army personnel took place on the parade ground at Camp Geille in Ouakam (Dakar), to mark the handover to the Senegalese army of the last two French bases in Senegal and West Africa.
+On Thursday, July 17, 2025, a parade of Senegalese Navy personnel took place on the parade ground of Camp Geille in Ouakam (Dakar), at the end of the ceremony to hand over the last two French bases in Senegal and West Africa to the Senegalese army.
 The ceremony marks the official end of the French Elements in Senegal (EFS) and over 60 years of permanent French military presence.

 France returns its last two military bases in Senegal to the Senegalese army.
 July 17, 2025